 Mapping Your Municipality: Get Lasting Leverage of GIS Data

-Did you know?
-The Origins of GIS are Rooted in Public Health
+The Origins of GIS Are Rooted in Public Health

 With most of the world focused on COVID-19, we’re seeing GIS tools being used to measure and analyze this pandemic.
 From tracking cases, supplies, and the extent that people are staying home, GIS tools are essential to our modern response.
 What many don’t realize is that one of the first applications of GIS was also related to a public health crisis.

 In the mid-19th century cholera outbreaks were terrifying, deadly, and not well understood.
 The prevailing scientific theory at the time was that “miasma,” or “bad air,” caused the spread.
 There was no established science about germs, microscopic particles, or waterborne disease.